 Tom Preston was born in Kettering, Northamptonshire in 1989.
 He studied philosophy and politics at Oxford, and taught English in state secondary schools in the UK, before completing a Masters in education at Harvard in 2014.
-He currently works for Teach First as a Leadership Development Officer.
+He is based in Nottingham and currently works for education charity Teach First.

 In January 2011, aged 21, Tom was diagnosed with stage 4 advanced aggressive lymphoma, with his chances of survival estimated at around 40%.
 His book telling the story of the months that followed, The Boy in the Mirror, was published by Valley Press in September 2015.